What is It All About?

 First of all, let's answer the basic question.
 What is Bottle Service?
 Nightclubs in Las Vegas are packed.
 Unless you're a particularly beautiful and well-endowed woman, chances are it will be a fight for the bartender's attention.
 Table reservation is an arrangement you make with the nightclub (or better yet Bachelor Vegas) where they provide you with your own private table or booth in exchange for your group purchasing full bottles of your alcohol of choice.
 It comes with mixers, condiments, ice and your own personal waitress to serve your cocktails to you.

-Next question: Do I have to mortgage my house to afford one?, or how much does it cost, dude?
+Do I have to mortgage my house to afford one?How much does it cost, dude?
 Well, this one is a bit hard to answer.
 The price of liquor varies both from club to club and from night to night.
 Chances are, on a Tuesday night, it's not going to cost as much as it would on Saturday night.
 Prices for bottle service for regular vodka such as Absolut start at roughly $450 for a 750ml size, but can be $675 at Vegas' hottest clubs (plus tax+gratuity which is usually 33%).
 If you want Belvedere or Grey Goose, it will cost you more for those and other premium brands.
 Vintage champagne and specialty drinks also fall into the pricier category.
 Mixers are included but brand name energy drinks such as Red Bull most likely won't be included.
 And of course, tax and an 20% gratuity will be automatically added onto your bill in most nightclubs in Sin City.

 OK now wait just a minute, I can hear your brain doing the math.
 There are six in your group, so six divided by $450 is about $75 each, right?
 And you're thinking you'd spend at least $100 a night each at a Vegas club, so in that case getting a bottle is a damn bargain.
 Wrong.
 Most of the hottest clubs will absolutely require your group to purchase one bottle (remember, at $450 and up) for every three to four people in your group.
 Sometimes clubs even have the two minimum for the table, regardless of the size of your group.
 It is also worth noting that prices can be higher for holiday weekends and other special events such as March Madness, Halloween or the National Finals Rodeo, etc.